Arko-Sengupta/Textify/README.md

 ## Contribution
 If you'd like to contribute, follow the guidelines
-- Create a branch using the format `Phone-Matchup_<YourUsername>` when contributing to the project.
+- Create a branch using the format `Textify_<YourUsername>` when contributing to the project.
 - Add the label `Contributor` to your contributions to distinguish them within the project.